 - Success Statistics.
 Did you know that the global average pass rate (2011-2013) for PRINCE2® Practitioner exams was only 76%?
 In other words, a quarter of people who take the examination fail the Practitioner accreditation…

 Many would argue that project management is project management in anyone’s language – but is it?

 As a PMBOK® guide certified project manager I understand the 10 knowledge areas, 5 process groups and 47 processes of the Guide.
-But does this necessary prepare me to complete an accreditation based on the 7 processes, 7 themes and 7 principles (and terminology) of PRINCE2®?
+But does this necessarily prepare me to complete an accreditation based on the 7 processes, 7 themes and 7 principles (and terminology) of PRINCE2®?
 Alternatively consider you (or your children) have just learnt to drive on an automatic car.
 Would you/they realistically pass the practical driving test on a manual car without any further learnings or experience in a manual vehicle?